liuxuannan/MMFakeBench/README.md

 `2025/01` 🎊🎊🎊 MMFakeBench is accepted by ICLR 2025!

-`2024/05` 🔥🔥🔥 FigStep has been integrated into [garak](https://github.com/leondz/garak/pull/587), thanks!
+`2024/05` 🔥🔥🔥 We release the code and dataset of MMFakeBench!

 ## Data repository